-When demand for rides exceeds the supply of drivers on the road, like after a big event, prices go to up to encourage more drivers to go online.
+When demand for rides exceeds the supply of drivers on the road, like after a big event, prices go up to encourage more drivers to go online.
 The increase in price is proportionate to demand.
 And as soon as more drivers are available, prices go back down.
 Riders always know the price before they request.
 The surge amount is always prominently displayed, and when it's more than double, they must type the amount themselves to confirm.

 We also provide fair estimates up front when riders enter their destination.
 And offer to send notifications when prices return to normal.
-It’s important for us to give everyone a choice to get a safe, comfortable ride whenever they need one.
+It’s important for us to give everyone a choice to have a safe, comfortable ride whenever they need one.

 Dynamic pricing allows us to meet high demand.